 - Monday – Saturday: 9:30 a.m – 5:00 p.m.

 Getting to Trinity College

 Due to its central location, you can visit the Trinity College Library while exploring other landmarks of the city.
 Although Dublin’s public transport functions well, I would recommend exploring the center of the city on foot.
 Dublin with its colorful abundance offers many interesting places you otherwise risk to miss.
-Moreover, Trinity College Dublin is just a short walk away from Temple Bar and the Ha’penny Bridge.
+Moreover, Trinity College Dublin is just a short walk away from Temple Bar and the famous Ha’penny Bridge.